lymanepp/lymanepp.github.io/docs/blog/2024-08-05-what-does-the-bible-say-about-leaders.md

 ## The Role of LGBTQ Individuals as Leaders in the Church: A Biblical Perspective

 The topic of LGBTQ individuals serving as leaders in the Church has become increasingly prominent in recent years.
-As society's views on sexuality and gender evolve, the Church faces important questions about leadership qualifications and the authority of Scripture.
+As society's views on sexuality evolve, the Church faces important questions about leadership qualifications and the authority of Scripture.
 This blog post will explore the biblical perspective on Church leadership, the implications for LGBTQ individuals in these roles, and how Christians can approach this issue with both truth and love.

 ### **Biblical Qualifications for Church Leadership**